nic-dgl104-winter-2024/pattern-library/patterns/Facade-Pattern/README.md

 }
 ```

-We have three classes here: SoftwareDeveloper, Designer, and DatabaseEngineer, each of which represents a subsystem responsible for a specific task in the software development process.
-The SoftwareDeveloper class's code() method takes handle of coding activities, the Designer class's design() method takes responsibility of designing tasks, and the DatabaseEngineer class's connect() method takes charge of database connection tasks.
+We have three classes here: `SoftwareDeveloper`, `Designer`, and `DatabaseEngineer`, each of which represents a subsystem responsible for a specific task in the software development process.
+The `SoftwareDeveloper` class's `code()` method takes handle of coding activities, the `Designer` class's `design()` method takes responsibility of designing tasks, and the `DatabaseEngineer` class's `connect()` method takes charge of database connection tasks.
 Each subsystem's behavior is specified by these classes.

 ### Step 2: Creation of the Facade